qulacs/qulacs/doc/cppsim/4_TroubleShooting.md

 # Troubleshootings

-## Error in compilation of C/C++
+## Compile error in C/C++

 ### Error occurs when compiling csim_shared
-Codes are compiled with gcc/g++ ver>=7, probably.
+Codes might not be compiled with gcc/g++ ver>=7.
-Please check codes are compiled with gcc and g++ of which the version is greater than or equal to 7.0.0.
+Please check codes are compiled with gcc and g++ and it's version is greater or equal to 7.0.0.

-For MacOS Users: the default backend of gcc/g++ command in terminal is actually clang, which is not supported in Qulacs.
+For MacOS Users: the default backend of gcc/g++ command is clang, which is not supported in Qulacs.

 ### When we compile Qulacs with mingw, compiler says header files such as crypt.h or sys/select.h was not found.
 When objects are linked, linker says library -lintl was not found.